COVID-19 updates for Saskatoon and area for Friday, April 17

 A sign near the intersection of 8th Street East and Broadway Avenue.

-If you're concerned you might be infected with COVID-19, the Saskatchewan COVID-19 self assessment tool is a helpful resource.
+If you're concerned you might be infected with COVID-19, the Saskatchewan COVID-19 self assesment tool is a helpful resource.

 Here's advice on how to practice physical/social distancing and how to properly self-isolate at home.
 Struggling financially because of COVID-19?
 Support may be available from the federal government and the province.